China's security apparatus swings into action to smother Covid protests – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Beijing bureau, Wayne Chang, Xiaofei Xu and Sophie Jeong contributed reporting.
+CNN’s Beijing bureau, Wayne Chang, Yong Xiong, Xiaofei Xu and Sophie Jeong contributed reporting.